MatthewPeterKelly/OptimTraj/README.md

 - `optimTraj` returns a struct that describes the solution.
 It contains a full description of the problem, the transcription method that was used, and the solution (both as a vector of points and a function handle for interpolation).
 - For more details, type `help optimTraj` at the command line, or check out some of the examples in the `demo/` directory.

+## Documentation:

+The best way to learn OptimTraj is by working through a few of the examples in the `demo/` directory.
+There is also a `.pdf` user guide that can be found in the `/docs` directory.

+For more background on trajectory optimization in general, I wrote a [tutorial paper](https://epubs.siam.org/doi/10.1137/16M1062569) that includes derivations and references for most methods implemented here, along with a variety of practical suggestions and debugging tips.
+Finally, I have a [tutorial webpage](http://www.matthewpeterkelly.com/tutorials/trajectoryOptimization/index.html) for trajectory optimization.

 ## Contribute:
 This code is still under development, and will be from now until at least May 2016.
 Please contact me if you have any comments or suggestions, or create a pull request if you would like to add content.